bryanrandell/DaVinci-Resolve-LUT-Explorer/README.md

 # DaVinci-Resolve-LUT-Explorer

 ## Description
-A quicker way to preview LUTs on your footage
+Another way to preview LUTs on your footage

 ## Needs Davinci Resolve 17